Two Arrested For Running Illegal LPG Agencies - UrduPoint

 Two Arrested For Running Illegal LPG Agencies

-RAWALPINDI, (UrduPoint / Pakistan Point News - 5th Mar, 2021 ) :Rawalpindi District Police under an ongoing operation against illegal Liquefied Petroleum Gas (LPG) and Petrol agencies have arrested two accused.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 10th Mar, 2021 ) :Rawalpindi District Police under an ongoing operation against illegal Liquefied Petroleum Gas (LPG) and Petrol agencies conducted raids and arrested two accused.

-According to a Police spokesman, Race Course police arrested Liaquat Ullah and Imam Ahmed for operating illegal LPG agencies.
+According to a Police spokesman, Morgah police netted Nawaz Ayaz and Muhammad Basit for operating illegal LPG agencies.

 Police confiscated LPG cylinders and refilling gadgets from their possession and registered separate cases against both the accused, he added.